 Ian: Internal.

-Shannon: Yeah, for our development teams, we as a security team really have changed how we think about things.
+Shannon: Yeah, for our development teams, we as a security team have changed how we think about things.
 It used to be that the security team would go out and govern.
-Basically you got the fear of the security team coming in, descending upon you.
+Basically, you got the fear of the security team coming in, descending upon you.

-We've really changed how that happens within our organization.
-We grade our resource components and we grade the way in which our applications come together.
-That changes how developers want to operate because they really want to figure out how to get better grades in security.
-And it creates a learning dynamic that incentivizes somebody to improve continuously.
+We've changed how that happens within our organization.
+We grade our resource components and grade the way our applications come together.
+That changes how developers want to operate, because they want to figure out how to get better grades in security.
+And it creates a learning dynamic that encourages somebody to improve continuously.

 That changes how developers want to operate because they really want to figure out how to get better grades in security.
 And it creates a learning dynamic that incentivizes somebody to improve continuously.